 Open a Response Optimization tool for the model.

-In the Simulink model window, select Analysis > Response Optimization.
+In the Simulink model window, from the Apps tab, in the gallery, under Control Systems, select Response Optimization.

 Alternatively, in the Sink Block Parameters dialog box, click Response Optimization.